When to plant bulbs

 When to plant summer flowering bulbs

-Plant autumn-flowering bulbs, such as nerines, by late summer.
-To flower well nerine bulbs need to be baked during the summer, so avoid planting them where they will be overshadowed by other plants.
+Plant autumn-flowering bulbs, such as nerines and amarines and colchicums by late summer.
+To flower well, nerine bulbs need to be baked by the sun, so avoid planting them where they will be overshadowed by other plants.
 Plant the bulbs just below the surface of the soil in large clumps.
 In cold areas mulch them after they have finished flowering to give extra protection during wet and cold winters.

 Planting bulbs in pots

-In autumn, gardeners should be thinking about planting spring bulbs, and planting them in pots is a great option that offers the potential for a stupendous display. it’s worth taking the time to consider planting combinations, where you want the display to sit, plus the size and style of your pot.
-Here's more on the dos and don'ts of planting bulbs in containers.
+Planting bulbs in pots offers the potential for a beautiful display on a terrace or balcony.
+It’s worth taking the time to consider planting combinations, where you want the display to sit, plus the size and style of your pot.